Last Updated on July 9, 2026 by Daniel Globe

 - Lengthen 5 to 10 cm downhill to steady your descent and protect your knees.

-- Compare hiking staff materials and pole grip types so the staff feels secure, light, and free in your hand.
+- Compare staff materials and grip types so it feels secure and light in your hand.

 Common Trekking Pole Height Mistakes

 One of the most common trekking pole mistakes is setting them once and never adjusting them, which can leave your elbows locked out instead of bent at about 90 degrees and force poor posture on the trail.
 You also risk an improper grip if you ignore your own arm and leg length, because fixed pole lengths don’t fit every body.
 Measure in centimeters and use your height × 0.68 as a starting point, then tune the pole so the handle sits near waist or hip level.
-That keeps your back free and your knees under less load.
-Many common misconceptions treat one setting as universal, but terrain changes demand freedom too: shorten poles 5–10 cm for climbs and lengthen them for descents.
-When you adapt, you gain stability, reduce strain, and hike with more control.
+Terrain changes demand flexibility too: shorten poles 5–10 cm for climbs and lengthen them for descents.

 Frequently Asked Questions